NTUEE-ESLab/2017Fall-NoPenNoGain/README.md

 ### /pen
 The part use ***nodejs*** for higher speed, using [***rpi-gpio-buttons***](https://www.npmjs.com/package/rpi-gpio-buttons) to detect button switch and [***bleno***](https://github.com/sandeepmistry/bleno) to implement ble.
 ### /toolbar
 This part use ***QT creator*** to compile the code.
 There are some functions in the toolbar, such as red/black/blue pen, eraser, choosing size of brush, page up/down, minimizing/closing the window.
 You can use the toolbar to paint on your screen.
 The file ```/toolbar/toolbar.pro``` is a project file for QT creator.
 In ```/toolbar/ui```, there are two ui file for QT creator.
 In ```/toolbar/sourcecode```, toolbar.cpp controls the main window, and paint.cpp controls the window for painting, the paintscene.cpp controls a scene on paint window.
 In ```/toolbar/image_qrc```, there are some pictures we used and a qrc file for QT creator.
-When you compile it, you should put the all .cpp/.h/.qrc/.ui/.pro file in the same folder and remake the qrc file again.
 ## Installation
 ### /camera
 On the Pi with camera,